A-Cloud2024/AndroidUpgradeTOSEM2025/Supplement B Questionnaire Design.md

    4. When using existing tools, what issues do you think still need improvement or optimization?
 [Text Question Q28]
    5. Based on your experience, what methods or tools do you think could improve the current conflict resolution process?
 [Text Question Q27]
 - **Familiarity with Historical Solutions**:
    1. Resolving conflicts requires understanding Google's historical solutions.
-Please help assess your familiarity with these solutions.
-(4 - Not very familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, no need to review commits, and already know the solution) [Text Question Q17]
+Please assess your familiarity with these solutions on a scale of 1-10.
+(1 - Least familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, no need to review commits, and already know the solution) [Text Question Q17]
    2. Resolving conflicts requires understanding self-developed project historical solutions.
-Please help assess your familiarity with these solutions.
-(4 - Not very familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, no need to review commits, and already know the solution) [Text Question Q18]
+Please assess your familiarity with these solutions on a scale of 1-10.
+(1 - Least familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, no need to review commits, and already know the solution) [Text Question Q18]
    3. Resolving conflicts requires understanding Google's new upgrade solutions.
-Please help assess your familiarity with these solutions.
-(4 - Not very familiar, each change needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, thorough initial commit analysis, can quickly recall issues) [Text Question Q19]
+Please assess your familiarity with these solutions on a scale of 1-10.
+(1 - Least familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, thorough initial commit analysis, can quickly recall issues) [Text Question Q19]

 *►[Conflict Impact Analysis]*